Why do people buy in the first place?

 Expert reviews work in mainly two areas –

-- You are not that knowledgeable in broad segments like electronics, cars or even in pure business segments like analytics tool, productivity tool or any other business tool.
+1. You are not that knowledgeable in broad segments like electronics, and cars, or even in pure business segments like analytics tools, productivity tools, or any other business tool.

-- You have taste aligned with that person, and you are willing to do with their recommendation.
-Like in movies, books and food.
+2. You have taste aligned with that person, and you are willing to do with their recommendation.
+Like in movies, books, and food.

-In the second type to get the taste aligned is more crucial as even a great expert can’t give you a good food recommendations if your taste is not aligned.
+In the second type getting the taste aligned is more crucial as even a great expert can’t give you good food recommendations if your taste is not aligned.

 So for businesses, expert reviews make sense in the vertical categories where people have little understanding.
 Like insurance, mutual funds, etc.